kovac031/DevQuestionsAndAnswers_CSharp/README.md

 </body>
 ```

-## 7. explain the difference between View and Partial View.
+## 7. Explain the difference between View and Partial View.
 A View represents a complete web page or a significant portion of it.
 It is typically used to render the main content of a page.

 A Partial View is designed to represent a smaller, reusable component of a page.
 It is a way to break down complex pages into smaller, manageable sections.

-## 8. what is ViewModel in MVC?
+## 8. What is ViewModel in MVC?
 ViewModel is the model class containing all the data required by a specific View.

-## 9. what are HTML helpers?
+## 9. What are HTML helpers?
 HTML Helpers are a set of methods in ASP.NET MVC that provide a way to generate HTML markup in views using C# or VB.NET code.
 They make it easier to create HTML elements and controls in your views.
 ```HTML+Razor
 @Html.ActionLink("Click Me", "About", "Home") // uses html helper
 <a href="@Url.Action("About", "Home")">Click Me</a> // no html helper
 ```

-## 10. what are layouts and what is their purpose?
+## 10. What are layouts and what is their purpose?
 Layouts in ASP.NET MVC are a feature that allows you to define a common structure for your web application's pages.
 They serve as a template or a master page that provides the overall layout and structure that is consistent across multiple views or pages.
 ```HTML+Razor
 <!DOCTYPE html>